Which printer should you buy?

 What’s more, while the toner cartridges are expensive, each one prints a lot more pages than an inkjet cartridge, so the actual cost per black-and-white or colour page is usually much less.
 However, laser printers are usually bulkier and noisier than the equivalent inkjet printer and will take up more space on your desk.

-While they can knock out good graphs and charts, colour laser printers aren't much good at printing photos.
+While they can produce good graphs and charts, colour laser printers aren't much good at printing photos.
 Stick to an inkjet if you're likely to print off your holiday snaps.

 Choose a model from our round-up of the Best laser printers.